cni-iisc/cni-website/_pages/summerschool.md

 This year’s summer school will be in the form of a short course on Dynamic resource allocation problems in communication networks by Dr. Alexandre Reiffers-Masson, Assistant Professor
  ,IMT Atlantique (Brest).
- It will be conducted in hybrid mode (online as well as in-person participation in IISc Campus).

 **Bio of the Speaker**